-Sports injury clinic Pain Physicians NY in Brooklyn, NYC is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Knee Pain.
+Sports injury clinic Pain Physicians NY in Brooklyn, NYC is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections and Stem Cell Therapy for patients suffering from Knee Pain.
 We provide effective Anterior Cruciate Ligament injury treatment including advanced rehabilitation therapy and surgery if required.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 Anterior Cruciate Ligament Injury